4 stars – I really liked it

 Percy Jackson & the Olympians Book 5: The Last Olympian by Rick Riordan

-Percy Jackson & the Olympians Book 6: The Chalice of the Gods by Rick Riordan
+Percy Jackson & the Olympians, The Senior Years Book 1: The Chalice of the Gods by Rick Riordan

-Percy Jackson & the Olympians Book 7: Wrath of the Triple Goddess by Rick Riordan
+Percy Jackson & the Olympians, The Senior Years Book 2: Wrath of the Triple Goddess by Rick Riordan

 The Trials of Apollo Book 1: The Hidden Oracle by Rick Riordan